 Why Cats Should Be Kept In At Night

 When a cat is outdoors at night, they are vulnerable to predators and other dangers.

 1. Cats Are Vulnerable To Predators When Outdoors At Night

 Cats are most active at night.
-This makes them more likely to encounter predators and wild animals such as coyotes, foxes, and owls.
+This during night activity makes them more likely to encounter predators and wild animals such as coyotes, foxes, and owls.